serfriz/spanish-recipes/README.md

 # Spanish Recipes

-Simple HTML-only webpage with three popular Spanish recipes.
-To be styled with CSS in the future.
+Simple HTML website with three popular Spanish recipes styled with some basic CSS.